lodeguns/fatigue/README.md

 issn = {-},
 doi = {-},
 url = {-},
-author = {V. Giannella, F. Bardozzo , A. Postiglione, R. Tagliaferri, R. Sepe and R. Citarellai}
+author = {V. Giannella, F. Bardozzo , A. Postiglione, R. Tagliaferri, R. Sepe and R. Citarella}
 }
 ```

 **Licence**
 The same of the Journal.
-If you use this code you must cite this paper.

-## Fatigue repository
+**Corresponding author: ** vgiannella at unisa dot it

-1 Department of Industrial Engineering, University of Salerno, via Giovanni Paolo II, 132, Fisciano (SA), Italy
+This work is supported by the Departements of Industrial Engineering and DISA-MIS - NeuRoNe Lab of the University of Salerno - Via Giovanni Paolo II, 132, Fisciano (SA), Italy
-2 Department of Management and Innovation Systems, University of Salerno,
-Via Giovanni Paolo II, 132, Fisciano (SA), Italy
-* Correspondence: email: vgiannella@unisa.it;